-Paying homage to Stephen King’s Carrie and 80’s classic coming-of-age films like, Sixteen Candles, Lucy’s Tale is sure to remind you of the horrors of growing up.
-A dark comedy about a girl who no doubt wishes to grow bigger boobs, finds herself growing something else and no amount of acne cream or wart removal can help her.
-So while Lucy may just want to come into her womanhood, she ultimately comes into her evilness.
+Paying homage to Stephen King’s Carrie and dark female coming-of-age films like, Heathers and Jawbreaker, Lucy’s Tale is sure to remind you of the horrors of growing up and the body insecurity that goes along with it.
+A suspenseful story about a girl who no doubt wishes to grow bigger boobs, finds herself growing something else and no amount of acne cream or blemish removal can help her.
+So while Lucy may just want to come into her womanhood, she also comes into her evilness.

 But Lucy isn’t really a villain or the one to blame for what’s happening to her.
 Much like Carrie, Lucy’s transformation is a byproduct of her social status and stunted sexual growth.
-While the film is certainly a dark story, one in which she exercises her powers on those who do her wrong, it also capitalizes on the most relatable horror out there: puberty.
+While the film is certainly a dark story, one in which she exercises her powers on those who do her wrong, it also capitalizes on the most relatable horror of all: puberty.

-Lucy is still a teenager who has to attend gym class and figure out how to navigate her first real romance.
-Ultimately, the film is as much of a coming-of-age tale as it is a horror movie.
-What’s left is a dark tale that touches on all of the relatable and not-relatable things that are happening inside of her.
+Lucy is just a teenager who has to attend gym class and figure out how to navigate her first real romance.
+The film is therefore as much of a coming-of-age as it is a horror story.
+What’s left is a dark tale that touches on all of the relatable and not relatable things that are happening inside of her.

-A far cry from a final girls horror, Lucy’s Tale is a film about growing up and becoming the person she was meant to be: good or bad.
-Whether you like it or not, you’ll be rooting for her the whole time!
+A far cry from a final girls horror film, Lucy’s Tale is a film about growing up and becoming the person you were meant to be, for better or worse.
+Good or evil, you’ll be rooting for Lucy the whole time.